jonwessel/trer_accesselectricity/README.md

 to your README file.
 But this is not a legal requirement but a favor that we ask 😉.

+### Extension
+I replicated the paper "A Template for Reproducible Empirical Research" and added a variable "Access to electricity (% of population)" from Worldbank.
+The variable is included in the descriptive Statistics, Correlations and in the Regression Result in the Paper and the Presentation.
+If you have further questions, please feel free to contact me!

 ### References

 These are some very helpful texts discussing collaborative workflows for scientific computing: